liferay/web-dev-email-templates/README.md

 - **Global Email Styles** (`/src/styles`) - This will contain global styles that will apply to every component. `main.css` is the final file that will be included in every component.
 - **Custom Components** (`/src/base/components`) - Where our collection of components go.

-### Email Global Styles
+##### Email Global Styles
 In `/src/styles` you'll find global styles for all components.

 - This allows global theming and styling as it will write css for every component.
 - Supports SASS.
 - If you have `gulp` running, it will automagically process and update all components on save.

-### Inky
+##### Inky
-[Inky](https://foundation.zurb.com/emails/) is a responsive framework for Emails from Zurb that is well-documented, supported, and robust.
-Inky is fully integrated in this build system.
+This email builder has [Inky](https://foundation.zurb.com/emails/) fully integrated.

 For any components, you can leverage any of the Inky syntax and it will spit out correct styling and HTML.
-Note: Don't rely so much on the Inky grid system as we are locked into Hubspot's grid system.
+Note: For components, don't rely so much on the Inky grid system as we are locked into Hubspot's grid system.

 [Read Inky Docs](https://foundation.zurb.com/emails/docs/inky.html)

-### Live Reload
+##### Live Reload
 [LiveReload](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en) is a Chrome plugin that allows for auto reload when changes to a page are made.
 To leverage this during development...

 1. Install the plugin